Ferdinand Louis Reichmuth: Awards

-Citation : "For exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States as Commandant, Navy Yard, Washington, D.C., Commandant, Potomac River Naval Command, and Superintendent, United States Naval Gun Factory, September 15, 1942 to April 10, 1946.
+Citation: "For exceptionally meritorious conduct in the performance of outstanding services to the Government of the United States as Commandant, Navy Yard, Washington, D.C., Commandant, Potomac River Naval Command, and Superintendent, United States Naval Gun Factory, 15 September 1942 to 10 April 1946.
 Displaying foresight and initiative.
 Rear Admiral Reichmuth organized and administered the large number of Naval Personnel assigned to the Washing-ten Area.
-As Superintendent of the Naval Gun Factory, he was Instrumental in enlarging the production of his factory, and In training numerous personnel to guide the successful production elsewhere, In addition, he super-vised the design, development and construction of new arid improved guns and mounts, thereby contributing to the creation of a Navy second to none.
+As Superintendent of the Naval Gun Factory, he was Instrumental in enlarging the production of his factory, and in training numerous personnel to guide the successful production elsewhere, In addition, he super-vised the design, development and construction of new arid improved guns and mounts, thereby contributing to the creation of a Navy second to none.
 His sound judgment high professional attainments and unwavering demotion to duty reflect the highest credit upon Rear Admiral Reichmuth and the United States Naval Service."